vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ### Avoid blocking

 The biggest reason to use a message queue is to avoid blocking the Peakboard app.
-If the app sends the order confirmation directly (synchronously) to the ERP system, then the app has to wait for the ERP system to process the order and respond to the app.
+If the app sends an order confirmation directly (synchronously) to the ERP system, then the app has to wait for the ERP system to process the order and respond to the app.
 While the Peaboard app is waiting for the ERP system, it cannot do anything else.
 It is *blocked*.

 On the other hand, if the Peakboard app sends the order confirmation to a message queue, then it only needs to wait for the message queue to store the confirmation (and for a Hub list, this is very quick).
 As soon as the message queue finishes storing the message, the Peakboard app can get back to work.

-Then, some time later, a Hub Flow sends all the unprocessed order confirmations to the ERP system.
-But this is all the Flow's job.
-The Peakboard app is not involved in this process at all and does not have to worry about it.

 ### Handle failures automatically